nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-One or more of the inputted parameters are invalid.
+One or more of the inputted parameters, or the command, is invalid.

     * 1a1.
 VBook shows an error message.